mrpawarGit/RentConnect/README.md

 # RentConnect

-*A modern, frontend‑focused tenant–landlord communication platform.*
+*A modern, tenant–landlord communication platform.*

 RentConnect streamlines maintenance requests, real‑time chat, and rent payment tracking so tenants and landlords can resolve issues quickly and transparently.